phonegap/phonegap-docs/docs/4-phonegap-build/2-configuring/preferences.html.md

 ## Multi-Platform

 <a name="phonegap-version" class="anchor"></a>
 <div class='alert--warning'>**phonegap-version**: PhoneGap Build only -- the version of PhoneGap / Cordova to be used.
-For a list of currently supported PhoneGap versions, and a breakdown of the individual platform versions, [go here](https://build.phonegap.com/current-support).</div>
+For a list of currently supported PhoneGap versions, and a breakdown of the individual platform versions, <a href='https://build.phonegap.com/current-support'>go here</a>.</div>

 <a name="orientation" class="anchor"></a>
 <div class='alert--warning'>**orientation**: Device orientation; possible values are <code>default, landscape, or portrait</code>.
 Please note that <code>default</code> means <b>both</b> landscape and portrait are enabled.
 If you want to use each platform's default settings (usually portrait only), remove this tag from your config.xml file.</div>

 <a name="fullscreen" class="anchor"></a>
 <div class='alert--warning'>**fullscreen**: Makes your app full screen, with values <code>true or false</code>.
 This hides the status bar at the top, and is false by default.
 Note: may not be supported by newer versions of iOS, but users can use
-the [config-file element on phonegap build](http://phonegap.com/blog/2014/01/30/customizing-your-android-manifest-and-ios-property-list-on-phonegap-build/), and set UIViewControllerBasedStatusBarAppearance to false and UIStatusBarHidden to true.</div>
+the <a href='http://phonegap.com/blog/2014/01/30/customizing-your-android-manifest-and-ios-property-list-on-phonegap-build/'>config-file element on phonegap build</a>, and set UIViewControllerBasedStatusBarAppearance to false and UIStatusBarHidden to true.</div>

 <a name="signing-key" class="anchor"></a>
 <div class='alert--warning'>**signing-key**: specifies which signing key to use when building.
 This can either be the key's <code>id</code> or <code>title</code>.
 If a title is specified it will use the most recently uploaded key with that title.
 A <code>platform</code> must be specified either placing this preference inside a platform tag or adding a platform attribute.</div>

 <a name="pgb-builder-version" class="anchor"></a>
 <div class='alert--warning'>**pgb-builder-version**: With the release of cli-7.0.1 on PhoneGap Build, we did some refactoring of the build servers which may change how your app behaves.
 By default, this new builder is used for cli-7.0.1 and above, and the older builder is used for the older versions.
-However you can explicitly specify which builder to use ("1" for old builder, "2" for new builder).
-[See this blog post for more info.](https://blog.phonegap.com/phonegap-7-0-1-now-on-build-and-it-includes-some-important-changes-89087fe465f5)</div>
+However you can explicitly specify which builder to use ("1" for old builder, "2" for new builder). <a href='https://blog.phonegap.com/phonegap-7-0-1-now-on-build-and-it-includes-some-important-changes-89087fe465f5'>See this blog post for more info.</a></div>

 ## iOS Only